Our Olive Trees

 In the Mediterranean Basin, olives have traditionally been grown on the poorest soils, often on the fringes of agricultural viability.
 Premium lands were reserved for the more demanding fruits, vegetables and grains.

 Because it originates in a region of little rainfall, many assume that the olive tree will not thrive in other regions.
 This assumption, though perhaps intuitive, is not supported by the facts.
 Old groves in Spain have been retrofitted with irrigation, resulting in a significant increase in yield.
-Olive culture has now been introduced into North and South America, Australia, New Zealand and even China and India, as the world's cultures move to secure for themselves the benefits of the world's most healthy food oil.
-In the U. S., there are oil-producing olive groves in California, Arizona, Texas and Florida.
+Olive culture has now been introduced into North and South America, Australia, New Zealand, China and India, as the world's cultures move to secure for themselves the benefits of the world's healthiest food oil.

 For the gardening enthusiast, it is possible to have olive trees almost anywhere.
 London's Kew Botanical Garden has an olive tree that ripens a few fruit on occasion.
 In Paris, France, many hotels and restaurants have potted olive trees near the front entrance.
-Several people have reported having grown olive trees in New York City and Chicago, where they are wrapped and covered for winter protection or even dug up and buried horizontally in the ground for the winter, to be resurrected in the spring.
-Olive trees can be grown outdoors without winter protection in areas where winter temperatures rarely fall below 20 degrees F. Depending upon variety, mature trees can withstand temperatures of 15 degrees or even lower if the duration is not long.
+Several people have reported having grown olive trees in New York City and Chicago, where they are wrapped and covered for winter protection or even buried horizontally in the ground for the winter, to be resurrected in the spring.

-There are over 2000 cultivars (cultivated varieties) of olive developed over thousands of years in the Mediterranean Basin.
+There are over 800 cultivars (cultivated varieties) of olive developed over thousands of years in the Mediterranean Basin.
 Most of these remain local to their area of origin but some 150 cultivars have been dispersed to the major olive producing regions.
-At Olive Tree Growers we currently produce ten of the most commonly cultivated varieties.
-We offer several oil types and some that are also used for table fruit.